sudarshan2401/tp/docs/UserGuide.md

 ```
 3. The result box will display the following message:
 ```
-All students in class CS2103T has been marked present!
+All students in class CS2103T have been marked present!
 ```
 4. Successfully unmarked all students in "CS2103T"! :tada: